Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    ![CED Configuration](./images/vivado_ced_config.png)

    - Configure Clocks Settings.
 You can enable more clocks, update output frequency and define default clock in this view.
 In this example, we can keep the default settings.
-   - Configure Interrupt Settings.
-You can choose how many interrupt should this platform support.
+   - Configure AXi master and Interrupt Settings.
+You can choose how many interrupt and AXI masters should this platform support.
 63 interrupts mode will use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
-   - Configure Memory Settings.
-By default, the example design will enable the on board DDR4 and LPDDR4.
-If you have additional on board memories, you can enable it.
+   - Enable the AI engine according to your requirement.
+In this example, we can keep the default setting.
    - Click **Next**.
    - Review the new project summary and click **Finish**.
    - After a while, you will see the design example has been generated.